Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Results

-which measures the relative error in satisfying the SR equation.
+which measures the relative error in satisfying the TDVP equation.
 As shown in Fig.~\ref{fig:sr_error}, the residual remains exceptionally small---typically between $10^{-9}$ and $10^{-25}$, depending on the model.
-These results confirm the effectiveness of the preconditioning strategies introduced earlier, ensuring that the SR step does not contribute appreciable error during real-time evolution.
+These results confirm the effectiveness of our robust strategies to solve the linear TDVP equations, ensuring that the tVMC step does not contribute appreciable error during real-time evolution.